-1.0 SUMMARY
+1.0 EXECUTIVE SUMMARY

-Trilogy Metals Inc. (Trilogy Metals) retained Wood Canada Limited (Wood) to review and prepare an updated mineral resource statement for the Bornite property (Project) and prepare an updated technical report (Report) under National Instrument 43-101 Standards of Disclosure for Mineral Projects (NI 43-101).
+Trilogy Metals Inc. (Trilogy Metals) retained Wood Canada Limited (Wood) to have their Qualified Persons (QP) review and prepare an updated mineral resource statement for the Bornite property (Project) and include it in a technical report summary of an initial assessment (Report) under the mining property disclosure rules of Subpart 229.1300-Disclosure by Registrants Engaged in Mining Operations under Regulation S-K (S-K 1300).